Updated Dec. 1, 2017

 Mission Statement approved by the Virginia Tech Board of Visitors, June 4, 2001; revised in 2006.

-Founded in 1872, Virginia Tech has approximately 135 buildings on its 2,600-acre main campus, educational and research facilities across the state, a study-abroad site in Switzerland, and a 1,800-acre agriculture research farm near the main campus.
+Founded in 1872, Virginia Tech has a 2,600-acre main campus, educational and research facilities across the state, a study-abroad site in Switzerland, and a 1,800-acre agriculture research farm near the main campus.
 The campus proper is located in the Town of Blacksburg in Montgomery County in the New River Valley and is 38 miles southwest of Roanoke.

 Virginia Tech received a record 27,178 applications for the fall 2017 freshman class.
 Cumulative SAT reasoning test scores had a middle range of 1160 to 1340.